-As of 09/26/2018, it is not known if Walworth County Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 12/04/2020, it is not known if Walworth County Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Walworth County Housing Authority manages 312 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Walworth County Housing Authority manages 338 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 22% having issued approximately 17 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 12 months on the waiting list1.